Beepiz/BleGattCoroutines/README.md

         }
         Log.v(tag, it.print(printCharacteristics = true))
     }
-    deviceConnection.disconnect().await() // Disconnection is optional.
+    deviceConnection.disconnect() // Disconnection is optional.
 Useful if you don't close and reconnect later. deviceConnection.close() // Close when no longer used it NOT optional }
 ```